Betsy-Kalkwarf/surfs_up/README.md

 The results are below.
 In the stats you will see the following:

- Markup : _*mean temperatures for June (75) and december (71) are only 4 degrees different
-          *maximum temperatures are even closer with 85 in June and 83 in December *biggest difference: minimum temperatures with 64 in June and 56 in December _
+*mean temperatures for June (75) and december (71) are only 4 degrees different *maximum temperatures are even closer with 85 in June and 83 in December *biggest difference: minimum temperatures with 64 in June and 56 in December

 This may mean that the shop could close earlier in the winter since it will be colder at night.